A Life Illuminated

-A Life Illuminated is a 2025 documentary film, directed and produced by Tasha Van Zandt.
+A Life Illuminated is a 2025 American documentary film, directed and produced by Tasha Van Zandt.
 The film follows the life and career of pioneering marine biologist and deep sea explorer Dr. Edith Widder as she descends 3,300 feet to the bottom of the ocean on an expedition in search of one of the greatest bioluminescent mysteries on our planet.

 The film had its world premiere at the 2025 Toronto International Film Festival.

 Production

-The film is directed by award-winning director Tasha Van Zandt, and produced by the Oscar-nominated team behind Fire of Love, Sandbox Films.
+The film is directed by award-winning director Tasha Van Zandt, and produced by the Oscar-nominated team behind Fire of Love (2022), Sandbox Films.